kaesit/oncomind/README.md

 ## What it does?
 OncoMind is a AI driven cancer anlysis platform, it's purpose is complex but meaningfull

-In this project, we will use scientific research on cancer and AI models specifically trained with this research in an integrated way to perform many tasks such as the production of personalized cancer drugs in a highly experimental way, modules that optimize the treatment process on behalf of doctors, and visualizing tumor and CT images in 3D and using them in the treatment process.
+In this project, we will use scientific research data on cancer and AI models fine tuned or specifically trained with this research in an integrated way to perform many tasks such as the production of personalized cancer drugs in a highly experimental way, modules that optimize the treatment process on behalf of doctors, and visualizing tumor and CT images in 3D and using them in the treatment process.

 ---